 The Courier and then the Courier-Express took a liberal position on all issues.
 In the late 1970s, the Courier-Express was sold to Cowles-Media, an out of state publisher.
 Cowles Media decided to close the paper in 1982.
 The September 19, 1982 issue was the last one for this very popular Buffalo newspaper.
 Cowles Media donated the library to the Buffalo and Erie County Historical Society and Buffalo State College.

-The library consists of approximately one million news clippings.
-The news clippings and photographs, arranged by subject and person, cover the the late 1950's through September 19, 1982.
-This collection served as the library for the reporters of the paper.
+The Article Morgue consists of approximately one million news clippings.
+The news clippings are arranged by subject and person, cover the late 1950's through September 19, 1982.
+This collection served as an internal corporate library for the reporters of the paper.
 The librarians weeded both the clippings and photographic files, discarding older files on a routine basis.
 As a result many subject areas are not covered.